 2 Weekly contact lenses are designed to be worn during the day, removed each night, cleaned in a specialised cleaning and soaking solution and stored overnight for next day wear.
 After two weeks the lenses are disposed of.

-Monthly contact lenses are very similar to two weekly lenses the are worn daily, removed, cleaned as stored over night ready for next day wear, they are disposed of after 30 wears.
+Monthly contact lenses are very similar to two weekly lenses they are worn daily, removed, cleaned and stored overnight ready for next day use, they are disposed of after 30 wears.

 Daily Contact Lenses - The First Choice Of Contact Lenses